Safeguarding Policy

 The Cross-Government definition of domestic violence and abuse is: any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
 The abuse can encompass, but is not limited to: psychological; physical; sexual; financial; and emotional.

-All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
-Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
-In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
+All children / young adults can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
+Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children / young adults.
+In some cases, a child / young adults may blame themselves for the abuse or may have had to leave the family home as a result.

-Winchelsea receives information from the Police to alert the DSL in the school when there has been an incident of domestic abuse in a household where a child lives.
+Winchelsea receives information from the Police to alert the DSL / Key Adults in the school when there has been an incident of domestic abuse in a household where a pupil lives.
 We are not informed of the detail of the incident, only that one has occurred.
-This allows us to monitor and support the child.
+This allows us to monitor and support the pupil.
 If we have additional concerns, we will discuss the need for further safeguarding actions with Social Care.
-This information would only be shared with other staff on a restricted need to know basis i.e. those who are immediately responsible for the child’s welfare such as the class teacher.
-Where a Multi-agency risk assessment conference (MARAC) occurs, the school may be asked for information and appropriate school related information may be shared with the school after the meeting.
+This information would only be shared with other staff on a restricted need to know basis i.e. those who are immediately responsible for the pupil’s welfare such as the class teacher.
+Where a Multi-Agency Risk Assessment Conference (MARAC) occurs, the school may be asked for information and appropriate school related information may be shared with the school in preparation for this conference.

 Operation Encompass

 Our school is part of Operation Encompass.
-This is a Police and education early intervention safeguarding partnership which supports children and young people who experience Domestic Abuse.
+This is a Police and education early intervention safeguarding partnership which supports pupils who experience Domestic Abuse.

 • All Key Adults (DSL/Deputy DSL) have attended an Operation Encompass local briefing as well as national online training;

-• The Operation Encompass information is stored in line with all other confidential safeguarding and Child Protection information;
+• The Operation Encompass information is stored in line with all other confidential safeguarding information;

 • The Key Adult will use the Operation Encompass Toolkit to ensure that all appropriate actions have been taken by the school.